luhenry/luhenry.github.io/_drafts/differences-in-calling-convention.md

 ## Conclusion

 We explored how the macOS-AArch64 ABI differs from the Linux-AArch64 ABI, and the impact it has on Java to native method calls.
+We also explored what modifications are then necessary in Hotspot to match the different calling convention between macOS, Linux and Windows.

-In the post, I'll dive into a new macOS security feature: JIT write protection.
+In later posts, I’ll talk about some of the issues I ran into when porting the OpenJDK to Windows-AArch64 and macOS-AArch64, the subtle differences in their ABI, and the necessary modifications to the OpenJDK.